Balaji1202/hello-world/README.md

 # hello-world
-to begin with creating my first repository hai! this is balaji doing my computer science and engineering in kongu engineering college.
+This is where I have began with creating my first repository (17/mar/2019)